vuongducphuong/documentation/content/applications/general/voip/asterisk.rst

 Configure Leansoft VOIP
 ===================

-In Odoo, the configuration should be done in the user's preferences.
+In Leansoft, the configuration should be done in the user's preferences.

 .. image:: asterisk/voip_config01.png